dotnet/AspNetCore.Docs/aspnetcore/signalr/authn-and-authz.md

 ### Bearer token authentication

-The client can provide an access token without using a cookie.
+The client can provide an access token instead of using a cookie.
 The server validates the token and uses it to identify the user.
 This validation is done only when the connection is established.
 During the life of the connection, the server doesn't automatically revalidate to check for token revocation.

 On the server, bearer token authentication is configured using the [JWT Bearer middleware](/dotnet/api/microsoft.extensions.dependencyinjection.jwtbearerextensions.addjwtbearer).